-Dr. Lippman is a well-renowned eye surgeon in Westchester County who has helped individuals from throughout the area, at his ophthalmology practice in New Rochelle.
-Dr. Lippman provides LASIK, cataract surgery, and many other vision correction procedures to help Westchester patients reduce their dependency on glasses and contact lenses.
+Dr. Lippman is a well-renowned eye surgeon in Westchester county who has helped individuals from throughout the area, at his ophthalmology practice in New Rochelle.
+Dr. Lippman provides LASIK, cataract surgery, and many other vision correction procedures to help Westchester county patients reduce their dependency on glasses and contact lenses.
 He has significant experience treating farsightedness or hyperopia in New York.
 Please read the information below to learn more about this vision condition.

 Hyperopia (farsightedness) is a widespread vision problem affecting almost one-fourth of the U.S. population.
 Farsighted people, just like the name suggests, may see distant objects fairly well early on.
 However, they experience difficulty reading, sewing and performing other tasks that require good near vision.
 In time distance vision may often become blurred as well.
 Because of the stress it puts on the eyes, untreated hyperopia often causes eyestrain and/or headaches.
 Some of the most common symptoms of farsightedness include:

 - Frequent squinting when viewing objects up-close